tomasbasham/tomasbasham.github.io/_posts/2013-04-03-implementing-webrtc-with-socketio.md

     });
     connection.createAnswer ( gotDescription, createAnswerFailed, mediaConstraints );

 This creates another SDP message which contains the answer.
-This is sent to the **gotDescription** callback and can then be sent through the signaling server to the host that sent the offer.
-This completes the P2P connection and the hosts can now disconnect from the signaling server.
+This is sent to the **gotDescription** callback and can then be sent through the signalling server to the host that sent the offer.
+This completes the P2P connection and the hosts can now disconnect from the signalling server.

 ## External Resources